Jamesong7822/Python-Tutorials/Python Introductory Course.md

 #### AND

 Recall set-theory in math?
 AND is basically the same as asking for the **intersection** of 2(or more!) venn-diagrams.
-It requests for elements that are true for the same conditional checks.
+It requests for elements that are True for the same conditional checks.

 Consider the following case: